Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The numerical scheme

 Next, we derive an approximation $S^q$ of the momentum source term such that the ISS condition \eqref{eq:conditions_on_Sq} is satisfied.
+This approximation also depends on the considered EOS.
 We make the intuitive Ansatz

-where $\varepsilon$ accounts for the fact that the first term does not fulfil \eqref{eq:conditions_on_Sq}, and therefore a correction, denoted by $\varepsilon$, is needed.
-We assume that $(W_L,W_R)$ is an ISS.
-Therefore, in this case,
+where $\varepsilon$ is a corrective term that accounts for the fact that the first consistent term does not fulfil the ISS condition \eqref{eq:conditions_on_Sq}.
+However, away from the equilibrium state $\varepsilon$ should be consistent with zero.
+To determine the correction~$\varepsilon$, we assume that $(W_L,W_R)$ form an ISS.
+As we have seen in the derivation of~$\delta W$, in that case we have the relation \eqref{eq:WB_h} connecting $\jump{\varphi}$ and the enthalpy jump $\jump{h}$, i.e.,